MaxHalford/maxhalford.github.io/content/blog/dynamic-on-screen-keyboards.md

 ### Ordering keys around the previous keypress

 We know the distance of each key with respect to the last keypress, so we can use said distance to determine the order.
 The only thing to clarify is the handling of keys that have the same distance.
-For this I cooked up a heuristic, which is that keys closest to the keyboard's center should be prioritized.
+I cooked up a heuristic: keys closest to the keyboard's center should be used in priority.
 The reasoning is that you want keypresses to occur away from the edges and corners, because those spots have less keys available around them.

 The following interactive grid shows what this ordering algorithm looks like.
 The adjacent keys to the last keypress are prioritized.
 The distance to the center is used as a tiebreaker.
 Note that for a keyboard with an uneven number of columns and/or rows, the column and/or row numbers should be used as extra tiebreakers.